Kikugie/elytra-trims/README.md

 ### Conflicts
 - [Customizable Elytra](<https://modrinth.com/mod/customizable-elytra>) - overrides elytra renderer entirely, preventing Elytra Trims from working.
-- [DashLoader](<https://modrinth.com/mod/dashloader>) - causes trims to not display.
-The development has been cancelled, no support will be provided.

 ## Customization
 With resourcepack support, you can customize all the mod's features to your liking.
 Change the texture of your armor